africa | teacher initiative

 Central to the program are training modules that showcase exemplary teaching practices for the West African classroom.
 Each video module is introduced by a Ghanaian teacher host and two lovable Muppets, Kami and Zobi.
 Created with input from local children’s education experts, the videos provide essential guidance on topics such as time management, positive discipline, and child-centered approaches to learning.

-To spread the benefit to schools throughout the country, Sesame Workshop is conducting five master training workshops across Ghana, supported by educators’ guides, DVDs, and classroom materials that reinforce key messages.
+To spread the benefit to schools throughout the country, Sesame Workshop conducted five master training workshops across Ghana, supported by educators’ guides, DVDs, and classroom materials that reinforce key messages.
 It’s the kind of direct investment in education that can set an entire generation on course for success.